memsql/singlestore-kafka-connector/demo/README.md

-# Quickstart memsql-kafka-connector guide
+# Quickstart singlestore-kafka-connector guide

-This guide will show basic functionality of `memsql-kafka-connector`
+This guide will show basic functionality of `singlestore-kafka-connector`

 ## Requirements